 Next, we must determine whether any portion of the monthly reports should be accorded confidential treatment.
 We agree that certain portions of the monthly reports will contain proprietary confidential business information.
 However, many portions of the monthly reports will not.
 The proprietary information for all types of fuel is transportation.
-Any breakout transportation costs must be treated 01 confidentially.
+Any breakout of transportation costs must be treated confidentially.
 In addition, F.O.B. mine prices for coal is proprietary in nature as is the price of fuel oil.
 Disclosure of separate transportation or F.O.B. mine prices would have a direct impact on a utility's future fuel and transportation contracts by informing potential bidders of current prices paid for services.
-Disclosure of fuel oil prices would have an suppliers. upon bidding effect indirect would be reluctant to provide Suppliers significant price concessions to an individual utility if prices were disclosed because other purchasers would seek similar concessions.
+Disclosure of fuel oil prices would have an indirect effect upon bidding suppliers. provide Suppliers would be reluctant to significant price concessions to an individual utility if prices were disclosed because other purchasers would seek similar concessions.